clethrill/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 While he is poisoned in this way, treat Izek’s passive Wisdom (Perception) score as 8.

-If Izek is undisturbed, he leaves Lake Zarovich and returns to the burgomaster’s mansion approximately four hours later.
+If Izek is undisturbed, he leaves Lake Zarovich and returns to the mayor’s mansion approximately four hours later.
 If Izek is attacked, he defends himself, vowing to destroy the players for their insolence.
 Izek always begins combat using the statistics of his **first form**.
 Upon realizing his poisoned state at the end of his first turn in combat, Izek roars in rage and demands to know what the players have done to him.

 If the players ask the truth behind the Ireena-shaped doll, Izek snarls that the doll is none of their business.